swolekat/countdown/README.md

 # countdown
-Small countdown app for glo
+Small countdown app for glo.

+There is one class `.countdown-timer`.
+Use this in your browser source to customize the look of the timer.